- All Topics

 “The Sequence IIIF test focuses on oil viscosity control, oil consumption, deposits and wear, while the Sequence VIB fuel economy test is a difficult procedure with major CAFE (Corporate Average Fuel Economy) implications,” he said.

 “Fischer-Tropsch GTL synthetic fluids are positioned for the future,” Henderson concluded.
-“They have an outstanding combination of viscometric, volatility, low-temperature and compositional properties that exceed the American Petroleum Institute’s Group III ‘Best of Industry’ while matching PAO standards.
+“They have an outstanding combination of viscometry, volatility, low-temperature, and compositional properties that exceed the American Petroleum Institute’s Group III ‘Best of Industry’ while matching PAO standards.
 GTL has demonstrated excellent performance in critical GF-3 engine tests while initial driveline testing is consistent with PAO.
 I’m very encouraged for the future of GTL.”